-Discover the best things to do in Sorrento in Southern Italy, from beaches and sunset views to delicious local food and drink and day trips around the Bay of Naples.
+Discover the best things to do in Sorrento in Southern Italy, from freshly caught local seafood and limoncello tasting to panoramic sunset views and fantastic day trips around the Bay of Naples.

 The best things to do in Sorrento, Italy